mlr-org/rush/README.md

   - `$sync_data()`
       - Syncs data base with main process
       - Deserializes data base entries
-      - Caches data in list
+      - Caches data in data.table
       - Is called in the main process

 **fields**